 8. Improve Internet Stability

-Not every “lag” in Roblox is caused by FPS drops.
-Sometimes, your frame rate is fine, but network delay or high ping causes the game to stutter, rubber-band, or freeze for a split second.
+Not every lag in Roblox is caused by frame drops.
+Sometimes, your FPS is fine, but network delay or high ping causes the game to stutter, rubber-band, or freeze for a split second.

 To make sure your connection isn’t the weak link:

 - Go wired if possible.
-A direct Ethernet connection is always more stable than Wi-Fi during online play.
+A direct Ethernet connection is always more stable than Wi-Fi for multiplayer games.

-- If you’re on Wi-Fi, move your device close to the router or remove any physical barriers that weaken the signal.
-Make sure your gaming setup and modem are in the same room because the room walls also reduce signal strength.
+- If you’re connected to Wi-Fi, move your system near the router or remove any physical barriers that weaken the signal.
+Make sure your gaming setup and modem are in the same room because the walls also reduce signal strength.

 - Reduce network clutter.
-Stop streaming or downloading on other devices connected to the same network.
+Don’t stream or download on other devices connected to the same network.

 - Use a fast DNS.
-Once you switch to public DNS servers like 1.1.1.1 (Cloudflare) or 8.8.8.8 (Google), it slightly improves latency and overall network performance.
+Once you switch to public DNS servers like 1.1.1.1 (Cloudflare) or 8.8.8.8 (Google), it somehow improves latency and overall network performance.

-If your ping goes up and down, third-party tools like LagoFast can help route your data through fast, effective paths to Roblox’s servers.
+If your ping goes up and down, third-party tools like LagoFast can help route your data through fast and better paths to Roblox’s servers.

 9. Keep Drivers and Windows Updated

-Outdated graphics drivers or system versions also mostly limit performance.
-Update your GPU driver using NVIDIA GeForce Experience, AMD Adrenalin, or Intel Support Assistant.
-Further, run Windows Update regularly to check for new patches and optimizations.
-Fresh drivers usually come with performance upgrades for 3D rendering and memory handling, which is good for Roblox.
+Outdated graphics drivers or the system can also impact performance.
+Update the GPU driver using NVIDIA GeForce Experience, AMD Adrenalin, or Intel Support Assistant.
+Further, run Windows Update regularly to check for new updates and install them.
+Fresh drivers usually include performance upgrades, which is good for Roblox.

 10. Use a Roblox FPS Unlocker (Optional)